The

 The first node in the cluster where CTSS is started will become the master time manager.
 Other CTSS daemons will communicate with the master CTSS and validate the time.
-If time difference between hosts in the cluster is detected it will adjust the time, similar to the NTP daemon.
+If a time difference between hosts in the cluster is detected it will adjust the time, similar to the NTP daemon.
 CTSS will never go back into time.
 If time differences are taking place, it will be reported in the alert.log.
 If the time difference between hosts during startup is too large( 1000 msec) Oracle Clusterware will not startup on the newly joined nodes.
 An alert will be written to the alert.log of the Oracle Clusterware home e.g. (/u01/app/11.2.0/grid/log//alert.log).You manually need to modify the time and start Oracle Clusterware in that case.

 Solution:-